Eleanor Harrald

 [A] tall dignified woman with a very pleasant manner.
 She is said to have cultivated this manner and to have been something of a poseur, but, whether this is true or not, she held herself aloof and admitted few people to intimate friendship.
 She was a good disciplinarian, and some have thought that her staff were more inclined to fear her than to regard her with affection.

-Gladys Welsh remembered that as a first-year probationer, she was asked by Matron Harrald one day to demonstrate the steps of one of the ‘modern’ dances of the 1920s.
-Every year the hospital held the annual Nurses Ball in the dining room of the Nurses Home, with supper held in the basement.
-Matron Harrald wanted to lead on the dance floor and was unfamiliar with the new dances.
+Gladys Welsh, as a first-year probationer, was once asked by Matron Harrald to demonstrate one of the new dances of the 1920s.
+This was before the annual Nurses Ball, which was held in the Nurses Home dining room every year, with supper in the basement.
+Matron Harrald needed help with the modern dances and wanted to lead on the dance floor.

-Another story that perhaps gives a small glimpse at her sense of humour was recorded in the Hospital Board Minutes.
-With a patient having complained of finding a small mouse in the mince meat on her dinner plate.
-Matron Harrald told the Medical Superintendent “that it was only a tiny mouse”.
+Another story that provides a glimpse into Matron Harrald’s sense of humour, is recorded in the Hospital Board Minutes.
+A patient had complained about finding a small mouse in their minced meat dinner plate.
+When the Medical Superintendent was informed by Matron Harrald, she simply remarked that it was only a tiny mouse.

 In 1927 Eleanor Harrald was the first trained nurse from South Australia to receive a Fellowship from the British College of Nurses.
-The College was set up the year before in Britain as a professional organisation for nurses offering education and support.
+The College was established in Britain the previous year as a professional organization providing education and support to nurses.

 Nursing staff with Matron Eleanor Harrald, 1928.
 Pictured front row, centre.